PengKuang/team_scalable_timeseries/README.md

 `cd team_scalable_timeseries`

 ## 2. Run the docker image
-Assuming that you have already installed the Docker app on your machine.
+Assuming that you have already installed the Docker app on your machine and it is up.

 ### Step 1
 First, pull down this docker image: <https://hub.docker.com/r/jupyter/pyspark-notebook>